|Name & Contact Information||Title||Teaching Responsibilities|

 Originally from California, Dr. Amante directed several church music programs and community choirs in both San Diego and Los Angeles, one choir appearing on the CBS news documentary 48 Hours.
 He taught high school and elementary school music in Los Angeles, and served as music director for the Towne Singers, a 100 member (Hollywood affiliated) chorus.

-Currently, Dr. Amante is associate professor of music and Director of Choral Activities at Community College of Rhode Island.
+Currently, Dr. Amante is Chair of the Performing Arts Department and Director of Choral Activities at Community College of Rhode Island.
 His choirs have performed Beethoven’s 9th Symphony, Handel’s Messiah, Fauré’s Requiem, Duruflé’s Requiem, Mozart’s c-minor Mass and Solemn Vespers, Corigliano’s Fern Hill, Rutter’s Magnificat, Britten's Ceremony of Carols and Ellington’s Sacred Concerts.
 Future plans include more choral music transcriptions of the Viceroyalty of New Spain, a continuation of his doctoral topic.
 Amante’s hobbies include ensemble piano accompaniment, viola with the South County Chamber Orchestra, hiking, road biking and antique tractors.

-Dr. Audrey Kaiser , Associate Professor of Piano, has toured the United States for over 25 years performing, arranging, and recording with a show act called the Two of Hearts.
+Dr. Audrey Kaiser, Professor of Piano, has toured the United States for over 25 years performing, arranging, and recording with a show act called the Two of Hearts.
 Active in the theatre world as director, musical director, pianist, and arranger, Dr. Kaiser has also performed extensively as both a solo and collaborative concert pianist, including numerous concerts with David Kim, concertmaster of the Philadelphia Orchestra.
 She has also performed in concert with Alice Ripley, Tony Award winning singer and actress.

 Dr. Kaiser earned the B.M. in piano performance from Rhode Island College, the M.A. in piano performance from Marshall University in West Virginia, and the D.M.A. in piano performance from the University of Kentucky.
 Her academic honors embrace membership in Who's Who Among Students in Colleges and Universities, Who's Who in America, Who's Who Among American Women and two years on the National Dean's List.
 In addition, she completed both the Master's and Doctoral degrees with 4.0 averages.